esaiventhan/aem/README.md

 * The first  requirement is already satisfied by the out-of-the-box feature in AEM 6.4 Sites (or siteadmin in classic UI)
 * The second requirement is also satisfied by the inbuilt feature of AEM for digital asset upload or use.
 * The third requirement is a custom feature and is developed in the "newsComponent" located under the ui.apps module.
-* The forth point is also an inbuild feature in Rich Text Editor (RTE) component.
+* The forth point is also an inbuilt feature in Rich Text Editor (RTE) component.
 This is as per the industry best practices.
 * The fifth requirement is a challenging one, and Adobe accepts that not all Level AAA Success Criteria could be satisfied.
 Further reading - https://helpex.adobe.com/experience-manager/6-4/managing/using/web-accessibility.html
 This should be considered as limitations.